Poland at the helm: steering Europe through crisis, cooperation, and innovation

 Artificial intelligence (AI) and advanced technologies are pivotal to the future of the economy and society, as well as to institutions focused on science and technology.
 The Polish Presidency will promote the development of European research and competence centres in AI, support market adaptation to regulatory changes, and facilitate the implementation of breakthrough technologies by businesses.
 Moreover, it will prioritise research and digitalisation to boost the competitiveness of the agricultural sector and to ensure food security.

 In the education sector, Poland’s Presidency will continue to work towards building resilient and inclusive educational systems.
-Priorities include evaluating the first cycle of the European Education Area and setting priorities for 2025–2030, initiating discussions on the structure of EU education programmes beyond 2027, based on the evaluation of Erasmus+ and the European Solidarity Corps programmes, and promoting academic mobility and the European Universities Initiative.
+Priorities include evaluating the first cycle of the European Education Area and setting priorities for 2025–2030, initiating discussions on the structure of EU education programmes beyond 2027, based on the evaluation of Erasmus+ and the European Solidarity Corps programmes, and promoting academic mobility and the European Universities initiative.

 Poland’s Presidency outlines an ambitious agenda across strategic areas such as security, research, education, and economic transformation.